How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 Right now, you only need the traced outlines to be deep enough that you can see them when the paper is removed.

-STEP 4 | Emphasize The Details Of The Grinch
+Step 4 | Emphasize The Details Of The Grinch

-Remove the paper and then deepen the lines by starting in one area of the Grinch at a time.
+For this next step, you will bring out the details.
+First, remove the paper and then deepen the lines by starting in one area of the Grinch at a time.
 Work on this in about 1” x 1” sections.

 Wet your finger and dab the clay, or dip the toothpick or yarn needle into a shallow bowl of water to avoid pulling the clay so that it gets fuzzy, as well as to avoid cracks.